 171 Marlborough was designed by architect Carl Fehmer and built in 1881 by Morton & Chesley, carpenters, and Benjamin F. Dewing, mason, one of two contiguous houses (171-173 Marlborough), designed as a symmetrical pair, with 171 Marlborough on a 27 foot wide lot and 173 Marlborough on a 24 foot wide lot.
 The two houses were built for merchant and ship owner George B. Upton, Jr., who is shown as the owner on the original building permit applications, dated June 13, 1881.

 Geraldine Upton died in March of 1885.
 George Upton continued to live at 171 Marlborough and in Milton.
 By the 1887-1888 winter season, he had been joined by his sister, Ellen Upton.
 She previously had lived at 11 Hereford with their sister, Elizabeth Upton.
 Ellen Upton continued to live at 171 Marlborough during the 1888-1889 winter season, but moved thereafter, probably back to 11 Hereford.
 By 1892-1893 season, she was living at 275 Clarendon.

 During the 1889-1890 winter season, George Upton was joined at 171 Marlborough by Francis Blake Rice, a retired cotton manufacturer, and his wife, Sarah (Sallie) Blake (Austin) Rice.
-By the 1890-1891 season, the Rices had moved to 208 Beacon.
+They previously had lived at 31 Chestnut and, before that, in Worcester.
+They also maintained a home, Rockburn, in Jamestown, Rhode Island.
+By the 1890-1891 season, they had moved to 208 Beacon.

 George Upton married again in April of 1890 to Alice (Henderson) Huntington, the widow of Dr. George Wolcott Huntington.
 After their marriage, they lived in Milton.
 During the 1892-1893 and 1893-1894 winter seasons, they also lived at 11 Hereford with his sister, Elizabeth Upton.

 171 Marlborough was not listed in the 1891 Blue Book.

 A. Lawrence Lowell was an attorney and later would become President of Harvard.

 By the 1909-1910 winter season, 171 Marlborough was the home of Benjamin Preston Clark and his wife, Josephine Frances (Allen) Clark.
 They previously had lived in West Roxbury.
 They also maintained a home in Cohasset.
 B. Preston Clark was a retired cordage manufacturer and internationally noted entomologist.
 He also served as Consul for Guatemala and Haiti.